How to Enforce Strong ECC Signature in Android Apps

 Threat-Events™ ON > In-App Detection

 When this setting is used, Appdome detects the use of a weak certificate signature and passes Appdome’s Threat-Event™ attack intelligence to the app’s business logic for processing, enforcement, and user notification.
-For more information on consuming and using Appdome Threat-Events™ in the app, see section Using Threat-Events™ for Enforce Strong ECC Signature Intelligence and Control in Mobile Apps.
+For more information on consuming and using Appdome Threat-Events™ in the app, see section Using Threat-Events™ to Enforce Strong ECC Signature Enforce Intelligence and Control in Mobile Apps.

 -